Graceful Shutdown

 timeout-per-shutdown-phase: "20s"

-Using graceful shutdown with your IDE may not work properly if it does not send a proper SIGTERM signal.
+Shutdown in your IDE may be immediate rather than graceful if it does not send a proper SIGTERM signal.
 See the documentation of your IDE for more details.